facil-io/cstl/fio-stl.md

   void (*on_data)(fio_s *io);
   /** called once all pending `fio_write` calls are finished. */ void (*on_ready)(fio_s *io);
-  /**
-   * Called when the connection was closed, and all pending tasks are complete.
+  /** Called after the connection was closed, and pending tasks completed. */ void (*on_close)(void *udata);
-   */
-  void (*on_close)(void *udata);
   /**
    * Called when the server is shutting down, immediately before closing the